darshjasani/3D-Object-Interaction/README.md

 This project showcases a 3D scene created using three.js, a powerful JavaScript library for 3D graphics.
 The scene includes an icosahedron with a dynamic wireframe, multiple cameras, and interactive controls for an immersive experience.

+### Dynamic Wireframes
+Wireframes are an essential visualization technique in 3D graphics that allow you to see the underlying structure of 3D models.
+In this project, you can toggle between solid and dashed wireframes, providing a versatile way to view and analyze the geometry of the icosahedron.
+The line width and color of the wireframes can also be customized through a user-friendly graphical interface.

+### Multiple Cameras
+To enhance the visualization experience, this project uses multiple cameras.
+The main camera provides a comprehensive view of the 3D scene, while an inset camera offers an additional perspective.
+This dual-camera setup allows you to observe the 3D model from different angles simultaneously, making it easier to understand its structure and spatial relationships.

+### Interactive Controls
+Interactivity is a key feature of modern 3D graphics, and this project includes interactive controls using OrbitControls.
+These controls allow you to rotate, zoom, and pan the camera around the scene with ease, providing an intuitive way to explore the 3D model.
+The graphical user interface (GUI) further enhances interactivity by offering controls to adjust wireframe properties dynamically.

 ## Features

 - **Dynamic Wireframes**: Toggle between solid and dashed wireframes.